Cathal Brady – Inspiring Sports Therapy Students to a Fulfilling Career

 His early success in his clinic allowed him to expand.
 This meant bringing in other qualified sports therapy professionals.
 Cathal now employs qualified sports therapists and qualified physiotherapists to handle his growing client base.
 The greater demand has created a greater need for those educated in sports therapy.

-Working with teams, running your own clinic and being a lecturer at Portobello Institute obviously isn’t easy.
-It requires balancing and good scheduling, but also it requires a passion and enthusiasm for what you do.
+Working with teams, running your own clinic and being a lecturer at Portobello Institute requires balance and good scheduling, but also it requires a passion and enthusiasm for what you do.

 “I love helping people prevent injury or recover from injury, whether it is a team member or individual sports enthusiast,” he said.